Heat exchanger: Birds, fish, marine mammals

 "Countercurrent" heat exchangers occur naturally in the circulatory systems of fish, whales and other marine mammals.
 Arteries to the skin carrying warm blood are intertwined with veins from the skin carrying cold blood, causing the warm arterial blood to exchange heat with the cold venous blood.
 This reduces the overall heat loss in cold water.
 Heat exchangers are also present in the tongues of baleen whales as large volumes of water flow through their mouths.
 Wading birds use a similar system to limit heat losses from their body through their legs into the water.

 Carotid rete

 Carotid rete is a counter-current heat exchanging organ in some ungulates.
 The blood ascending the carotid arteries on its way to the brain, flows via a network of vessels where heat is discharged to the veins of cooler blood descending from the nasal passages.
 The carotid rete allows Thomson's gazelle to maintain its brain almost 3 °C (5.4 °F) cooler than the rest of the body, and therefore aids in tolerating bursts in metabolic heat production such as associated with outrunning cheetahs (during which the body temperature exceeds the maximum temperature at which the brain could function).
-Humans with other primates lack a carotid rete.
+Humans and other primates lack a carotid rete.